syazany/syazany/README.md

 ### Hi there, I'm Syazany 👋
-I like to write open source personal projects mainly written in Laravel & React.js/Vue.js and using Tailwind as my CSS framework.
+I like to write open source personal projects mainly written in Laravel & React.js/Vue.js and using Tailwind as my CSS framework.</br>
 My passion is to develop software that people enjoy using.

 - 🌍 I’m based in Malaysia